ccpem/mrcfile/docs/usage_guide.rst

    >>> # Now it should fail validation and print a helpful message
    >>> mrcfile.validate('tmp.mrc')
+   Checking if tmp.mrc is a valid MRC2014 file...
    Header field 'mz' is negative
    False